cvivianc/LGS/README.md

     complete HTML

 **25.05.22 Jordan**
-- created href link/buttons to take user to our Forum page (need to get peers to test on their device too)
+- created href link/buttons to take user to our Forum page